by Sirius Fourside

 There’s no perfect recipe for how to try tinctures since everyone has different tastes and tolerances.
 Here’s the best advice I can give for how to try your product:

-• Get “Boston Round” jars with droppers.
-These make it much easier to measure out doses with your tincture so you can repeat what works for you.
+- Get “Boston Round” jars with droppers.
+These make it much easier to measure out doses of your tincture so you can repeat what works for you.

-• For those with higher tolerances, try a full dropper and wait 1-1.5 hours to see how you feel.
+- For those with battle-tested, higher tolerances, try a full dropper and wait 1.5-2 hours to see how you feel.

-• You can also add tinctures to drinks with a strong flavor such as cranberry juice.
+- You can also add tinctures to a shot’s worth of a non-alcoholic drink with a strong flavor such as cranberry juice or root beer.

 Storing Tinctures

-• Alcohol tinctures last multiple years if kept in an amber/cobalt glass bottle in your refrigerator.
-The amber/cobalt coloring keep light from degrading the cannabinoids in your tinctures.
+- Alcohol tinctures last multiple years if kept in an amber/cobalt glass bottle in your refrigerator.
+The amber/cobalt coloring keeps light from degrading the cannabinoids in your tinctures.

 Whew!
 That was long!
 Did I miss something?
-Did you still have any questions?
-Use the contact form to let us know; we love it when our readers help us improve our articles!
+Do you still have any questions?
+Use the contact form to let us know!